johannesjo/ng-fab-form/README.md

 * prevents double submissions of forms when double clicked via a configurable delay
 * scrolls to and focuesses the first form element with an error, if the submission fails
 * tries to set an asterisk to the corresponding label, if `required` or `ng-required` is set
+* should work with any custom validation directive you have running in your project (as long as they're correctly working with the ngModel-Controller)

 ## configuring options